harshad-p/swiftie/README.md

 # swifty
-Learning to be a Swiftie (Swift Programmer)
+Learning to be a Swifty (Swift Programmer)